brightway-lca/brightway2/docs/installation.rst

 .. note:: Anaconda is probably the best package for power users, because of its high-level support for virtualenvs, but it isn't as easy as EPD.

-.. warning:: This is not the preferred installation method.
-It will probably work, but you are on your own if it doesn't.

 .. warning:: Brightway2 is only compatible with Python version 2.7, not yet with Python 3

 `Continuum Anaconda <http://continuum.io/downloads.html>`_ provides another Python environment and package manager, and is free.